scala/scala-lang/blog/_posts/2025-01-16-advent-of-code-recap.md

 ### Explainer articles

 As usual, we reached out to the community to help write the daily articles that show well-coded, well-explained solutions.
-The community organized a posting schedule which led to 22 completed articles, plus we expect to fill in the missing three soon.
+The community organized a posting schedule which led to 24 completed articles.
 Thank you to all the authors who contributed.
 Each article has the author's name at the top.
 The articles are on [our solutions website][sc-advent-of-code].

 ## Summary